 The Building Legislation Amendment (Smoke Alarms) Act 2005 and the Environmental Planning and Assessment Amendment (Smoke Alarms) Regulation 2006 commenced in NSW on the 1st of May, 2006.
 It states, that as a minimum requirements One Smoke Alarm is to be installed per floor in all residential and business properties.
 It includes rental properties, owner-occupied properties, caravans & campervans, and relocatable homes and/or any other residential building where people stay & sleep.

-Smoke Alarm Services from Ambient Electricals
+Smoke Alarm Installation Sydney Service from Ambient Electricals